xeluxee/competitest.nvim/README.md

 		- `show_nu`: whether to show line numbers or not in viewer window
 		- `show_rnu`: whether to show relative line numbers or not in viewer window
 		- `close_mappings`: keymaps to close viewer window
+- `popup_ui`: settings related to testcase runner popup interface
+	- `total_width`: a value from 0 to 1, representing the ratio between total interface width and Neovim width
+	- `total_height`: a value from 0 to 1, representing the ratio between total interface height and Neovim height
+	- `layout`: a table describing popup UI layout.
+For further details see [here](#customize-ui-layout)
+- `split_ui`: settings related to testcase runner split interface
+	- `position`: can be `top`, `bottom`, `left` or `right`
+	- `relative_to_editor`: whether to open split UI relatively to entire editor or to local window
+	- `total_width`: a value from 0 to 1, representing the ratio between total **vertical** split width and relative window width
+	- `vertical_layout`: a table describing vertical split UI layout.
+For further details see [here](#customize-ui-layout)
+	- `total_height`: a value from 0 to 1, representing the ratio between total **horizontal** split height and relative window height
+	- `horizontal_layout`: a table describing horizontal split UI layout.
+For further details see [here](#customize-ui-layout)
 - `save_current_file`: if true save current file before running testcases
 - `save_all_files`: if true save all the opened files before running testcases
 - `compile_directory`: execution directory of compiler, relatively to current file's path